If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 DCIcon.png This game has a Data Crystal page

 Released as a follow-up to Castle of Illusion (around a year before its actual sequel), Fantasia became infamous not just for its terrible gameplay, but also because its license was given to Sega by mistake.
-Upon hearing about the game's existence, Roy E. Disney ordered Sega to pull the game from store shelves shortly after it was released, to keep a promise that Roy made to Walt that no Fantasia adaptations would be made.
-As a result, all unsold copies of the game were destroyed leaving only the initial 1,000, and it's considered a main reason for Disney Interactive being founded.
+As the story goes, upon hearing about the game's existence, Roy E. Disney ordered Sega to pull the game from store shelves to keep a promise he made to Walt that no Fantasia adaptations would be made.
+As a result, 5,000 unsold copies of the game were recalled and destroyed roughly 100 days after the initial release.
+It's considered a primary reason for the founding of Disney Interactive.

 Unused Music